epfl-ada/ada-2021-project-nerf/README.md

 ## Abstract
 Wildfires, hurricanes, droughts - just another regular year on planet Earth.
 The common factor is none other than **climate change**.
 <br><br>
 Climate change is a topic that deeply concerns all of us and potentially the most devastating problem that humanity has ever faced.
 Although the impacts of global warming are sporadically occurring, thus providing a false sense of comfort, it is important to address these issues and take action.
-This is a human responsibility but nonetheless a political one as well.
+This is a human responsibility as well as a political one.
 <br><br>
 For that reason, we want to analyze how concerned are US politicians.
 Are they raising awareness about global warming and is fighting climate change a part of their agenda?
 Or perhaps, is this a topic they would rather sweep under the rug?
 <br>